LumbaJack/Project-Cortana/README.md

 ## Credits

 Credits go to 343 for making it so easy to do this.
+Hopefully they patch this so that the game becomes more enjoyable.

 ## License